Herb Wright

-Herbert Edgar Wright Jr (13 September 1917 – 12 November 2015) was an American Quaternary scientist.
-He contributed to understanding of landscape history and environmental changes over the past 100,000 years in many parts of the world.
-He studied arid-region geomorphology and landscape evolution, as well as glacial geology and climate history.
-The study of these topics led him to the study of vegetation development and environmental history and allowed him to define the timing and mechanisms of climate-driven vegetational shifts in North America during the last 18,000 years and to recognize the role of natural fire in the dynamics of northern coniferous forests.
-He applied these insights to wilderness conservation and landscape management.
-He covered many other aspects of paleoecology including lake development and paleolimnology, and the history and development of the vast patterned peatlands of Minnesota and elsewhere in the Northern Hemisphere.
-Although his work was concentrated in Minnesota, he was also involved in a major synthesis of global paleoclimatology.
-Beyond Minnesota and the Great Lakes region, Wright studied a wide range of research questions elsewhere in North America, and in the Near East, Europe, Asia, Latin America, and Antarctica.
-He advised over 75 graduate students and mentored many more students, visitors, and colleagues world-wide.
+Herbert Edgar Wright Jr. (13 September 1917 – 12 November 2015) was an American Quaternary scientist.
+His research focused on changes in landscape and environment over the past 100,000 years.

+Wright's research interests included arid-region geomorphology and landscape evolution, with a focus on glacial geology and climate history.
+He studied vegetation development and environmental history, analyzing the timing and mechanisms of climate-driven vegetational shifts in North America during the last 18,000 years.
+He also researched the role of natural fires in the dynamics of northern coniferous forests, and worked on wilderness conservation and landscape management.
+His work also covered paleoecology, lake development, paleolimnology, and the history and development of patterned peatlands in Minnesota and other areas in the Northern Hemisphere.

+Although his work was concentrated in Minnesota, he also participated in synthesizing global paleoclimatology.
+Beyond Minnesota and the Great Lakes region, Wright conducted research in other parts of North America, the Near East, Europe, Asia, Latin America, and Antarctica.

 Early life and education

-Wright was born on 13 September 1917 in Malden, Massachusetts.
-His father, Herbert Edgar Wright Sr. was an osteopath who died during the Spanish flu pandemic of 1919.
+Wright was born on September 13, 1917, in Malden, Massachusetts.
+His father, Herbert Edgar Wright Sr., an osteopath, died during the Spanish flu pandemic of 1919.
 His mother, Annie Mabel Richardson (1878–1964), was a nurse.
-Wright had an elder sister, Helena (1915–2010) who studied biology.
-He attended high school in Malden.
-He supplemented his meagre pocket money by cutting grass, selling papers, delivering and selling doughnuts made by his mother on Saturday mornings, and singing in local choirs.
+Wright had an elder sister, Helena (1915–2010), who studied biology.

+Wright attended high school in Malden.
+As a teenager, he earned money cutting grass, selling papers, delivering and selling doughnuts his mother made, and singing in local choirs.

-Wright graduated with a BA magna cum laude from Harvard College in 1939 and received his MA and PhD in geology from Harvard University in 1941 and 1943, respectively.
+Wright graduated with a BA from Harvard College in 1939 and received his MA and PhD in geology from Harvard University in 1941 and 1943, respectively.
 His PhD thesis was published in 1946.
 His PhD advisor and later mentor was Kirk Bryan Sr.

 War service

-When America entered World War II, Wright enlisted in 1942 as an air-cadet and became a Boeing B-17 Flying Fortress bomber pilot in the United States Army Air Corps.
-He made two tours of combat duty based in Britain and flew 48 missions in 1944–1945 including runs over Germany during D-Day, over Berlin after D-Day, and at the Battle of the Bulge.
+In 1942, during World War II, Wright enlisted as an air cadet in the United States Army Air Corps and became a Boeing B-17 Flying Fortress bomber pilot.

+Based in Britain, Wright completed two tours of combat duty and flew 48 missions from 1944 to 1945, including sorties over Germany during D-Day, over Berlin after D-Day, and during the Battle of the Bulge.
 He served as a pilot, command pilot, and group operations officer, reaching the rank of major.

+During Operations Manna and Chowhound (April 29 - May 8, 1945), Wright flew aid drops to the Netherlands.
+These combined British and American operations delivered an estimated 10,000 tons of rations to survivors of the Dutch Famine (the "hunger winter").

-He was awarded the Air Medal six times, the Distinguished Flying Cross twice, and the Croix de Guerre from Charles de Gaulle.
+Wright was awarded the Air Medal six times, the Distinguished Flying Cross twice, and the Croix de Guerre from Charles de Gaulle.